Research in the School

 - Journalists and Media Organisations

-The Department offers a wide-range of research degrees, both campus based and by Distance Learning, and a vibrant Postgraduate Research (PGR) Student culture.
+The School offers a wide-range of research degrees, both campus based and by Distance Learning, and a vibrant Postgraduate Research (PGR) Student culture.

 We will be happy to welcome you if you are interested in undertaking a research degree with us.